JantsoP/lagpdb-cc/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
 about: Suggest an idea for a custom command
-title: "[REQUEST]"
+title: "[REQUEST]: "
-labels: enhancement
+labels: kind/feature
-assignees: ''
 ---

 **Is your feature request related to a problem?
 Please describe.**